zeruhur/adasperaludens/README.md

 ### Customizing the CSS

-All variables can be found in the `_sass/_variables.scss` file, toggle these as you'd like to change the look and feel of Pixyll.
+All variables can be found in the `_sass/_variables.scss` file, toggle these as you'd like to change the look and feel of Mixyll.

 ### Page Animation

-If you would like to add a [fade-in-down effect](https://animate.style/), you can add `animated: true` to your `_config.yml`.
+If you would like to add a [fade-in-down effect](http://daneden.github.io/animate.css/), you can add `animated: true` to your `_config.yml`.

 ### AnchorJS